BiaCode9/BEAT_BOT/README.md

 ### Post-MVP

-- _Have playlist play directly from app_
 - _Make user profile_
-- _Save multiple playlists_
 - _Have a favorite artist list_
 - _Have a favorite song list_
+- _Have different playlist skins_
+- _Have playlist play directly from app_
+- _Use a second API to generate DJ Names_
+- _Create a local storage to store DJ Names and multiple playlists